Batavi (Germanic tribe): The Ala I Batavorum

 An elite cavalry unit (ala, literally "wing") of Batavi are known to have existed in Batavia itself.
 It is first mentioned by Tacitus in the context of the Batavian revolt, during which it rebelled against its commander Labeo, and switched to the side of Civilis.
 Either the same unit, or a new one with the same name, existed after the revolt, and in the second century it was transferred to Pannonia and Dacia on the Danube.

-While many scholars presume there was only one such unit, J.A. van Rossum believes there were two at the beginning of the Batavian revolt, seeing the unit described by Tacitus as being under Civilis as such a unit.
+While many scholars presume there was only one such unit, J.A. van Rossum believes there were two at the beginning of the Batavian revolt, seeing the unit which Tacitus described as being under Civilis as one of the units.
 Other scholars have seen the unit under Civilis in different ways, for example as one of the eight cohortes equitatae, or as an otherwise unattested ninth one, or even as a special unit made up of returned imperial bodyguards after the disbandment in Rome.